-with the help of Cuban forces now in Angola, the picture changes considerably.
+With the help of Cuban forces now in Angola, the picture changes considerably.
 In this case, the combined forces could repel an attack from any of Angola's black neighbors and blunt an attack from South African forces in Namibia.
 These forces still would not be capable of preventing infiltration or eliminating insurgency.
 Army capabilities are expected to continue to improve gradually as a result of the massive training program underway since independence.

-addition, there are 25,000-30,000 Cuban military personnel and an estimated 4,000-6,000 former Katangan Gendarmes (who now call themselves National Front for the Liberation of the Congo--FLNC) exiled from Zaire, who assisted MPLA forces during the Angolan civil war, aiding the Angolan regime abainst UNITA.
+(5) 35,000 estimated indigenous regular Army troops.
+In addition, there are 25,000-30,000 Cuban military personnel and an estimated 4,000-6,000 former Katangan Gendarmes (who now call themselves National Front for the Liberation of the Congo--FLNC) exiled from Zaire, who assisted MPLA forces during the Angolan civil war, aiding the Angolan regime abainst UNITA.
 From time to time, SWAPO personnel, probably numbering in the hundreds, also assist the FAPLA in operations against UNITA.

-the FAPLA General Staff in Luanda.
+(5/NF) The Army is under the direct centralized command of the FAPLA General Staff in Luanda.
 There are 9 or 10 military regions (MRs) for the command and control of Army units.
 These are based upon the same MRs established by the MPLA during its years of insurgency against Portugal, although the boundaries seem to have changed somewhat from time to time and some have been split into two.
 When the civil war was in progress, the Army was organized into fronts rather than MRs, as some of the latter were wholly or partially occupied by the enemy.
 The first MR, in northwestern Angola, is headquartered in Uige; the second, in Cabinda; the third, in eastern Angola, is headquartered in Luena; the fourth (central Angola), in Huambo; and the fifth (southwestern Angola), in Lubango.
 The newer MRs and their headquarters are: 6 (Menongue), 7 (Bengnela), 9 (Malange), and 10 (probably Saurimo).
 MR 8 HQ is probably is Luanda.